 131:52:32 Haise: Roger, Ed.

 [In reality, they may be passing a smaller pair of craters at CS.0/ 68.0 ( 0.6 Mb ).
 These are the craters just above the traverse track and slightly to the left of the label '624' on the USGS map.
-The August 2009 LROC image shows that they passed between these two craters.]131:52:37 Shepard: Probably A right here, is it not?
+The August 2009 LROC image shows that they passed just south of these two craters.]131:52:37 Shepard: Probably A right here, is it not?

 [Public Affairs reports that Al's heart rate is 84 beats per minute and Ed's is 90.
 Figure 10-5 in the Apollo 14 Mission Report shows the crew's heart rates during EVA-2.]

 131:52:38 Mitchell: It's right over here to our left a little bit, Al. I believe.
 (Pause) Well, let me see.